qammarkhurshid/elba-security/docs/recipes/refreshing-token.md

 As mentioned previously, the Inngest function that refreshes the access token is designed to call itself, creating a loop.
 To initiate this loop, the integration needs to send a first event when acquiring the access token for the first time.

-Since an organization's admin could sign in multiple times, it is crucial for the integration to ensure that there are no multiple loops running simultaneously for a given organization.
+Since an organization's admin could sign in multiple times, it is essential for the integration to ensure that there are no multiple loops running simultaneously for a given organization.
 To prevent this behavior, a cancel event can be sent while scheduling the first token refresh.

 ```ts
 // app/auth/route.ts